SabineWren/Quiver/README.md

 It's deliberately less customizable than Xtranq, so disable this module and run Xtranq if that bothers you.
 I'm open to adding tranq rotation features, but I'm not a fan of how Xtranq does it.
 Perhaps letting one hunter configure the rotation for all?
 Feel free to request features.

+### Trueshot Aura Alarm
+This checks if you have Trueshot Aura talented.
+If so, Quiver tracks the buff and duration, and warns you with a texture overlay to recast it.

 # Installation
 1. [Download](https://github.com/SabineWren/Quiver/releases) latest version
 2. Extract the Zip file